Is Google Pay Safe? This Is What You Need to Understand

 Is Google Pay Safe?

-Regardless, entering your banking information onto an app and having it stored on a foreign server may seem a little risky.
-But here’s what you should know:
+Entering your banking information into an app and having it stored on a server can feel a little risky at first.
+But here’s what you should know: Google takes every measure to protect your personal information in a number of ways, such as:

 - Storing your information on its secure servers, using the strongest form of data encryption